AWS EKS Best Practices Guide

 • Existing vs. New VPC:

 • VPC Endpoints: AWS recommends using VPC Endpoints for private connectivity to AWS services, reducing data transfer costs and improving security.
-Reference: Private EKS Clusters
+Reference: Private EKS Clustersarrow-up-right

 Subnets IDs